Volunteer Handbook

 5. Maintain strict confidentiality of any and all confidential information acquired through the volunteer assignment, as required by Florida State Statute 257.261.
 Sign the Volunteer Program Office Confidentiality Statement if applicable.

-6. Wear an official ACLD Volunteer button (provided by volunteer liaison), ensuring it is visible at all times, whenever you are scheduled as an ACLD volunteer.
+6. Visibly wear the official ACLD Volunteer button (provided by your Volunteer Liaison) whenever you are scheduled to volunteer.

 7. Refer all library service questions from Library patrons to Library staff unless the assigned task involves customer service.